Richard Naylor1

 Mary Brooke1

-Mary Brooke was born before 1504.
-She married Sir George Neville, 3rd Lord Abergavenny, son of Sir George Neville, 2nd Lord Abergavenny and Margaret Fenne, after 1520.1 She died after 1535.1
+Mary Brooke married George Neville, 3rd Lord Abergavenny, son of George Neville, 2nd Lord Abergavenny and Margaret Fenne, after 1520.1 She died after 1535.1

-Mary Brooke was also known as Mary Cobham.2 She had formerly been her husband's mistress.1 From after 1520, her married name became Neville.1 As a result of her marriage, Mary Brooke was styled as Lady Bergavenny.
+She was also known as Mary Cobham.2 She had formerly been her husband's mistress.1 From after 1520, her married name became Neville.1 After her marriage, Mary Brooke was styled as Baroness Bergavenny.

 Citations